 Pu-Erh Tea Basics

 Pu-erh tea, or puer tea, is made from the leaves of the Camellia sinensis plant.
-It is one of the five true teas along with white tea, green tea, black tea, and oolong tea.
-The tea leaves are harvested from the plant from early spring to late summer.
+It is one of the six true teas along with white tea, green tea, black tea, yellow tea, and oolong tea.
+The tea leaves are harvested from early spring to late summer.
 The tea trees are regularly pruned to encourage the growth of new shoots.

 Once the tea leaves are harvested, they are transported to a production facility, typically on the tea plantation.
 The leaves are withered to reduce moisture content.

-There are two types of pu-erh raw and ripe pu-erh, which undergo different production methods.
+There are two types of pu-erh, raw and ripe, which undergo different production methods.
 Raw pu-erh undergoes a natural fermentation process while ripe pu-erh is post-fermented.
-Raw pu-erh can be aged for more than 50 years and typically the best pu-erhs begin to develop rich flavor after three to four years.
+Raw pu-erh can be aged for more than 50 years; typically the best pu-erhs begin to develop rich flavor after three to four years.

 Raw pu-erh leaves are fired in a large wok or metal basket to decrease enzymes that trigger oxidation.
 The leaves are then rolled and shaped by hand.
 At this point, the leaves are naturally oxidized for a predetermined amount of time guided by the expertise of a tea master.

 Ripe pu-erh undergoes a manufactured aging process that speeds up the oxidation time.
 The result is a similar flavor to pu-erhs that age for years, without the long wait.
 Ripe pu-erh leaves are withered and then placed in large piles.
-The piles are covered with wet linen cloths, which encourage the formation of microbial bacteria.
-Theses microbes being the oxidation process and emit heat.
+The piles are covered with wet linen cloths, which encourages the formation of microbial bacteria.
+These microbes begin the oxidation process and emit heat.
 Once the leaves reach a certain temperature, the piles are mixed around to spread out the heat and good bacteria.

-Once the tea leaves reach a desired microbial fermentation level, the leaves are transported to a separate room to dry completely.
+Upon reaching the desired microbial fermentation level, the leaves are transported to a separate room to dry completely.
 The leaves are then packaged into loose leaf tea packaging, tea bricks, tea bags, or tea cakes.

 Ripe pu-erh, or artificially aged pu-erh, also offers an earthy and woody aroma.
 Since the oxidation process is must faster, it also develops notes of savory taste.
 It tends to be smoother and features a more full-bodied flavor.

 Pu-erh tea is largely produced in China.
-The best pu-erh teas come from the Yunnan province where tea masters have perfected the art of this tea over centuries.
-Some of the oldest factories can be found in Menghai county, in the southernmost region of Yunnan province.
+The best pu-erh teas come from the Yunan province where tea masters have perfected the art of this tea over centuries.
+Some of the oldest factories can be found in Menghai county, in the southernmost region of Yunan province.